 Haxan is an odd Danish-Swedish film.
 Part-documentary and part-horror themed, this silent film is considered one of the creepiest horror films of the silent era – along with The Cabinet of Dr. Caligari or Nosferatu.
 It was censored and/or banned in Western Europe, but was celebrated in the Nordic countries.
-The Director initially intended for two sequels to later be released, but they were never made.
-He worked at his own pace on the film, often at night, and rumors circulated about strange rituals during the filming process.
+The Director initially intended for two sequels to be released, but they were never made.
+He worked at his own pace on the film, often at night, and rumors circulated about strange rituals during the filming and editing process.

 The first ten minutes or so are scenes of paintings and wooden figures, delivering a rudimentary history lesson of Satan and witchcraft throughout the middle ages.
 It takes a noticeably progressive point-of-view, denouncing the past as barbaric and infantile.
 Following this introduction, are a series of disturbing scenes, detailing the various ways the devil tempts people.
 The costumes, sets, and lighting are all impressive, however it also features nudity, shocking props, the occult, and scenes of rape and torture.